 Nigeria To Lead Green Hydrogen Production

-Nigeria has the potential, resources to become a global leader in green hydrogen
+Nigeria has significant potential and resources to become a global leader in green hydrogen production if these are effectively harnessed.

-The Minister represented by the Director General, Forestry Research Institute of Nigeria, Ibadan, Dr Zachariah Yaduma, says the development of green hydrogen will serve as a critical tool in achieving Nigeria’s long-term goal of net-zero emissions by 2060.
+The Minister represented by the Director General of the Forestry Research Institute of Nigeria, Dr. Zachariah Yaduma, stressed that developing green hydrogen is a key strategy for Nigeria in achieving its long-term goal of net-zero emissions by 2060.

-“As a member of this alliance, Nigeria is focused on fostering partnerships that drive innovation in green hydrogen production, infrastructure development, and the creation of hydrogen valleys across the nation.”
-He said.
+“As a member of this alliance, Nigeria is focused on fostering partnerships that drive innovation in green hydrogen production, infrastructure development, and the creation of hydrogen valleys across the nation,” Dr Salako said.

 The Minister further stressed that Green hydrogen is not just an energy solution, but a pathway to a cleaner, healthier, and more prosperous future for all Nigerians.